amihaiemil/amihaiemil.github.io/_posts/2017-03-11-cms-for-clientside.markdown

 it needs access to them at runtime.
 To obtain the access, at start-up, the app should create a *symbolic link* between its root folder and the folder with the contents.
-When it comes to URLs, this means that the path to a file will ome right after the context-root:
+When it comes to URLs, this means that the path to a file will come right after the context-root:

 ```
 www.example.com/appContextRoot/contents/2017/03/11/Page.html